Turns out lots of us lie about reading the classics so Dave gave them a helpful comedy makeover

 And before we get to that top 10 in full, here’s Rachel Parrish giving us a taste of those ‘made over’ classics.

-And finally, as promised, here’s the top 10 books we fail to finish (with a very helpful precis from Professor Sam Haddow from St Andrews University who helped conduct the study).
+And finally, as promised, here are the top 10 books we fail to finish (with a very helpful precis from Professor Sam Haddow from St Andrews University who helped conduct the study).

 1. War and Peace, Leo Tolstoy – Napoleon took six months to lose his war with Russia.
 Tolstoy took six years to write about it.
 That probably tells you everything you need to know